wevbarker/SupplementalMaterials-2410/README.md

 ### **Step 2:** Stochastic gravitational wave spectra

 Once the model scripts have been run, the stochastic GW spectra can be computed.
-For expedience, the integration is performed using a _Wolfram Language_ script, simply to avoid numerical instabilities which we encountered when running our first-pass _Python_ implementation (which we do not include).
+We provide code for the calculation in _MATLAB_, _Wolfram Language_ and _Python_.
+Performing the integration with _Wolfram Language_ or _Python_ results in numerical instabilities, with Python typically performing worse.
 We posit that these errors would not be difficult to resolve with further development, allowing for a fully open-source pipeline.

+#### _MATLAB_ Implementation ####

+The _MATLAB_ script `MatlabGWCalculation.m` calculates the GW spectra for the 4 models and the bounds.
+The script `MatlabGWCalculation_FittedSpectra.m` calculates the GW spectra for the fitted power spectra.

+#### _Mathematica_ Implementation ####

-The _Mathematica_ notebook `PBH_GW.nb` records the outcome of this integration procedure, as produced by the one-line script:
+The _Mathematica_ notebook `PBH_GW.nb` records the outcome of the GW integration procedure, as produced by the one-line script:
 ```mathematica
 In[1]:= Get@FileNameJoin[{NotebookDirectory[],"PBH_GW.m"}];
 ```